Stargate: Reception

 The average viewership to Stargate SG-1 and Atlantis was around ten million a week worldwide.
 According to Stargate SG-1 and Atlantis co-creator Brad Wright, the show is popular in Great Britain, Germany, France and Australia, but with a steadily declining viewership in homeland Canada.
 About thirty million Stargate DVDs were sold worldwide by 2006.

 The DVD release of Stargate: The Ark of Truth in the US earned MGM/Fox $1.59 million in rentals in the first week after the release, and another $1.38 million in rentals in the second week.
 In its third week it earned US$1.19 million in rentals totaling $4.16 million.
 The DVD has also earned $9 million in sales.
 Stargate: Continuum would go on to gross over $8 million United States dollars in the United States.
 The film sparked mostly positive reviews with movie critics.
 A third Stargate SG-1 movie was planned to follow Continuum, but the third movie was put on hold with any other future Stargate movies; the film would have centered around the character of Jack O'Neill.

 In 2010 Stargate was estimated to have injected $1 billion in to the economy of British Columbia.

-Lawsuit

-In 1996, Omar Zuhdi, a Shawnee high school teacher, was able to get a court date to proceed in a trial against the makers and originators of the original movie, claiming they had stolen the plot and story of his 1984 script Egyptscape, as the basis of the film Stargate.
-A judge granted a motion by both parties to have the case dismissed.